Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [x] It will display the first frame of the video, unless the **poster** attribute is set.
 - [ ] It will display nothing unless the **poster** attribute is set.
 - [ ] It will display a black window unless the **poster** attribute is set.

+### Q64.
+What is the correct way to describe an empty element?
+- [ ] It has opening and closing tags but no child content.
+- [ ] It display nothing on a website.
+- [x] It has no child content and no closing tag.
+- [ ] It has child content but no cloding tag.